EmuDeck/emudeck.github.io/docs/emulators/windows/citra.md

 ### How to Launch Citra
 [Back to the Top](#citra-table-of-contents)

+* Launch `Citra` from the `EmuDeck` folder in the `Start Menu`
+* Launch `citra.bat` file in `Emulation\tools\launchers`
+* Launch `citra-qt.exe` in `%USERPROFILE%\emudeck\EmulationStation-DE\Emulators\citra`
+* Launch the emulator from `Steam` after adding it via the `Emulators` parser in `Steam ROM Manager`

 ***

 ### Citra File Formats
 [Back to the Top](#citra-table-of-contents)

+* .3ds
+* .3dsx
+* .app
+* .axf
+* .cci
+* .cxi
+* .elf

 ***

 ### How to Manage DLC and Updates
 [Back to the Top](#citra-table-of-contents)

+Read: [https://citra-emu.org/wiki/dumping-updates-and-dlcs/](https://citra-emu.org/wiki/dumping-updates-and-dlcs/) to learn how to properly dump your DLC and update files from your 3DS.

+DLC and update files typically are .CIAs, an installable file format through Citra.
+After installing your DLC or updates, you may discard these files.

+**How to Install DLC and Updates**

+1. Open Citra
+2. Click `File` in the top left
+3. Click `Install CIA...`
+4. Navigate to your DLC or update files

 ***